hourockets/hourockets.github.io/challenge.md

 - No CSS frameworks (Bootstrap, Tailwind, etc.), just your from-scratch CSS.
 - Use whatever JS framework you want
 - Game detail API.
 [Read these docs](/docs/gameDetail).
-- Responsive (320px - 1400px wide viewports)
+- Responsive to a 320px minimum viewport size and larger
 - Forkable from Github, with a README on how to locally view your project.
 If a private repo, which I would encourage during development, please add [@mkamla](https://github.com/mkamla) as a collaborator when your project is ready for review.
 - Viewable in a modern web browser client.
 - Timely completion of the project.
 Preferably 7 days from delivery of project details.